 If your child is struggling with a reading disorder, such as dyslexia, or another language-based learning disability, you may be looking for the best reading intervention program to support your child’s learning needs.
-With so many programs available, it is often difficult to determine which one is the right choice for your learner.
-We prefer a systematic, multisensory, content-driven approach that follows an Orton-Gillingham sequence.
+With so many programs available, it is often difficult to determine which one is the best choice for your learner, and often skillful educators make use of components from more than one program.
+We prefer a systematic, multisensory, and content-driven approach that follows an Orton-Gillingham sequence with integrated opportunities for comprehension work (verbal and written), spelling and word work, and handwriting instruction.

 Some of the most successful and commonly used programs to support struggling readers and students with language-based learning disabilities are Orton-Gillingham, Preventing Academic Failure, Wilson Fundations, and Lindamood-Bell.
 Orton-Gillingham was the first program developed for 1:1 reading intervention in the 1930s by Dr. Samuel Orton and Dr. Anna Gillingham.
 Preventing Academic Failure and Wilson are both based on the Orton-Gillingham sequence.
 Lindamood-Bell is not.

 Orton-Gillingham is known for being direct and explicit, multi-sensory, and systematic in its approach to reading intervention and building phonemic awareness, developing advanced phonological understandings, and integrating word study and vocabulary development.
 Orton-Gillingham can be used with students of any age, and it is recommended to be delivered in a 1:1 or small group setting.
 The OG lessons are very structured, sequential, and cumulative, always building upon past lessons to review and reinforce previously learned skills and concepts.
 The lessons are also diagnostic and prescriptive, allowing them to be very individualized based on the successes and errors of the learner.
 Through multi-sensory techniques and repetition, students overlearn new skills and concepts to build automaticity and confidence.

 Preventing Academic Failure